PathPlanning/CBS--PrioritizedPlanning--MP/README.md

 - id - agent’s id
 - start_i, start_j - coordinates of agent’s start position (cells are numbered from 0, cell (0, 0) is in the left upper corner of the map, the first coordinate corresponds to the row number and the second to the column number)
 - goal_i, goal_j - coordinates of agent’s goal position
+- start_angle_id - agent’s initial heading id.
+Id 0 corresponds to north orientation, other orientations are numbered clockwise.
+Optional parameter, default value is 0.
+- goal_angle_id - agent’s goal heading id.
+If parameter is unspecified or equal -1, agent will stop with the same heading as it was when it arrived to the goal position

 ### Primitive description
 File contains one or more section tags.
 Every section corresponds to one agent orientation.
 Every section tag contains coeff and time_finish tags describing moving and rotation primitives. coeff tags have following attributes: